ericoporto/ags-manual-wiki/GeneralSettings.md

     runs in may still be larger or smaller, depending on choices player made in setup program, and in that case game's image will be stretched or shrunk accordingly.

+## Information

+Most of this information is not used right now by the engine, but may be made accessible in future versions.

+-   **Developer website** - Your website.
+-   **Game description** - The game hook line.
+-   **Genre** - Your game genere.
+-   **Release date** - Date on which this game is first released.
+-   **Version** - a 4-piece version string of your game, made of numbers separated by three dots.

+## Android

+-   **App ID** - The Application ID, used in app stores.
+Also called package name, it's usually looks like com.mystudio.mygame, and it's used in store URLs.
+It must have at least two segments (one or more dots), and each segment must start with a letter.
+-   **App Version Code** - The version ID used by Google Play Store and others.
+    It must be a positive integer, and different from the last one uploaded.
+-   **App Version Name** - The version name visible to users in the stores, can be any string.
+If you leave empty, AGS will use the version you set in the Information group.
+-   **Build Format** - How your android app will be packaged.
+When testing locally, always use ApkEmbedded.
+Google Play only accepts AAB.
+Use AabEmbedded if your packaged game size is lower than 100MB, and Aab if your packaged game size is lower than 500MB.
+Bigger game sizes are not possible right now under current Play Store restrictions - AGS can build, but the submission will get rejected.

 ## Backwards compatibility

 -   **Allow relative asset resolutions** - if enabled then your game will scale sprites according to their resolution tags: sprites tagged as "low-res" will be scaled up in a "high-res" game (640x400 and higher), sprites tagged as "high-res" will be scaled down in a "low-res" game (less than 640x400).
     When disabled resolution tags will be ignored as all sprites displayed with their real size (this is default).
 -   **Enable mouse wheel support** - if enabled, on_mouse_click can be called with the values eMouseWheelNorth and eMouseWheelSouth, which signify the user scrolling their mouse wheel north or south, respectively.

     **NOTE:** Not all mice have mouse wheels, therefore its suggested that your game should never require the mouse wheel in order to be playable - it should only be used as a handy extra.